coldrye-archive/vibejs-namespaces/README.md

 ### Features

- - namespace factory registered with the global object for declaring namespaces
+ - namespace factory registered with the global context for declaring namespaces
  - namespaces can be extended either on creation or afterwards using the Namespace#nsExtend method
  - namespaces can be bound to either the global context or a custom context
  - namespaces can be frozen so that they can no longer be extended